 You can place queries on the same worksheet or different worksheets, and repeat as often as you need*.
 Change the data you download, the accounts you select, and even the connectors you use.
 Click Refresh All to re-run all your queries.

-When you make a new connector query, a popup will appear asking if you want a Quick Query or Macro.
+When you make a new connector query, a popup will appear asking if you want to run the query once, create a Quick Query, or start a Macro.
 If you already have macros in the workbook, you may need to close the Task Pane to create a Quick Query.